Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *cone of cold; Market Price: +*6 bonus.

+### Lightning Blast
-**Lightning Blast:** On command, a lightning blast weapon crackles with electrical energy (though this deals no damage to the wielder).
+On command, a lightning blast weapon crackles with electrical energy (though this deals no damage to the wielder).
 On any hit, lightning coruscates around the creature struck, dealing +3d6 points of bonus electricity damage.
 On a successful critical hit it